-I’m far from the only cinephile on Earth who deeply connected with Ebert’s conversational but articulate, populist but erudite approach to film criticism.
+I’m far from the only cinephile on Earth who deeply connected with Roger Ebert’s conversational but articulate, populist but erudite approach to film criticism.
 He was a magnetic writer and voracious cinephile for nearly half a century.

 This documentary, made by Steve James (whose Hoop Dreams was such a darling of Ebert’s that its Oscar snub and the stink he raised reshaped nomination rules), doesn’t really contain any information that was new to me.
 I followed Ebert’s blog closely until his passing, and read many an obituary, so I knew of his health problems and widespread impact.